 - Design Thinking: All graphics will be created in an iterative process between students, the advisory group, and our clients.

-- Graphic Design: Students will learn about process sketches and ideation, composition, layout, image creation, typography, animation, and illustration.
+- Graphic Design/Illustration/Animation: Students will learn about process sketches and ideation, composition, layout, image creation, typography, animation, and illustration.

 - Earth System Science: We will be reviewing literature and working with experts to ensure scientifically accurate representations.